mamoonik/soma-technical-assessment/README.md

-## Soma Capital Technical Assessment
+## XXXXX Technical Assessment

-This is a technical assessment as part of the interview process for Soma Capital.
+This is a technical assessment as part of the interview process for XXXXXX.

 > [!IMPORTANT]
 > You will need a Pexels API key to complete the technical assessment portion of the application.
 You can sign up for a free API key at https://www.pexels.com/api/